jkmoore/audio-based-game/README.md

 incoming audio, and creating a frequency spectrum from the transform in this program.
 The setup() and draw() functions, also part of p5, help the flow of the program by preparing audio recording at the very beginning and continually checking for audio input while other code is running.

+To run the game, download the zip file for this repository and unzip.
+Then, identify your browser...
+* If using Safari, allow Safari to use the microphone.
+If still unsuccessful, ensure "Allow Media Capture on Insecure Sites" is checked under Develop > WebRTC, then open "Game.html" in Safari.
+* If using Google Chrome, download and launch the ["Web Server for Chrome"](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en) extension.
+--* After launching the app, choose the directory containing all files included in the unzipped repository.
+--* Click the link under "Web Server URL(s)

+Open "Game.html", and then allow microphone access.
+Finally, click the "Start the game" button to begin.
+Depending on your machine, you may need to allow microphone access after each game ends.

+Good luck and happy yelling!